Aaron Rodgers says surgery 'went great' Wednesday after Achilles tear

 An MRI confirmed the Achilles tear on Tuesday.

-The injury leaves the Jets with former No. 2 overall pick Zach Wilson taking back his starting role, while questions remain about Rodgers' future.
+The injury leaves the Jets with former No. 2 overall draft pick Zach Wilson taking back his starting role, and questions remain about Rodgers' future.
 The quarterback has discussed retirement in the past, but he seemed to quash that talk Wednesday by posting "I shall rise yet again" on Instagram.

 Both Jets head coach Robert Saleh and medical experts agree that Rodgers' injury doesn't have to be a career-ender.
 Wednesday's procedure is his first step in proving them right.